List of baryons: J^{P} = 3/2^{+} baryons

 ^{†} Particle has not yet been observed.

 ^{[h]} PDG reports the resonance width (Γ).
 Here the conversion τ = ħ/Γ is given instead.

 Baryon resonance particles

 This table gives the name, quantum numbers (where known), and experimental status of baryon resonances confirmed by the PDG.
-Baryon resonance particles (including all not the above two tables) are excited baryon states with short half lives and higher masses.
+Baryon resonance particles (including all not in the above two tables) are excited baryon states with short half lives and higher masses.
 Despite significant research, the fundamental degrees of freedom behind baryon excitation spectra are still poorly understood.
 The spin-parity J^{P} (when known) is given with each particle.
 For the strongly decaying particles, the J^{P} values are considered to be part of the names, as is the mass for all resonances.